 Traeger has years of expertise in grills and it is showcased in the Junior.
-You have wide range of options thanks to different smoke and temperature controls.
-The food is throughly cooked and the heat & smoke is spread throughout the cooking surface.
+You have a wide range of options thanks to different smoke and temperature controls.
+The food is thoroughly cooked and the heat & smoke is spread throughout the cooking surface.

 Traeger does a poor job with the build quality, The grill seems cheap and the legs offer weak support to the main cooking surface.
 It cannot handle regular grilling, which restricts the use.

-Overall, if you are beginner or need something for occasional grilling, then you can consider this option, however there is a clear compromise in terms of quality.
+Overall, if you are a beginner or need something for occasional grilling, then you can consider this option, however, there is a clear compromise in terms of quality.

 Pellet grills manage to provide the distinct wood flavor to your food.
 They use pellets as a major fuel source and also rely on electricity for digital control.